 Kent, Thank you for visiting The Terraces of Phoenix with your family.
 I am happy to hear you liked our community.
 The next time your mom is in town, please bring her back to dine in any of our venues.
 Our executive chef has been known to delight the pickiest of eaters, we’d love to treat you to a meal.

+The staff was very accommodating.
+I could rate the Terraces Assisted Living 8+ in every category.
+We were looking at a two-bedroom, two-bath, living room, dining area, nice kitchen, and balcony, very spacious.
+The bathrooms were very big, and there was lots of closet space and storage.
+The food was really good, and they had an excellent choice.
 We were interested in the the fitness center; they had a lot of great equipment and a lot of stuff in that area.
 They do take trips to places, musicals, and outside venues.
 They also have trips that are offered for you to go to outside restaurants.
 They have a nice library, great swimming pool area, and the grounds were very pretty.
 They have a gardening club, and they have an area set up for people that like to garden.
 I thought it looked like it was excellent, and security people were on watch all the time.

 The Terraces has become one of my favorite retirement communities to visit.
 Having undergone major renovations, over the past five years, it is a beautiful, modern facility, with all levels of care and an attentive staff.
 The atmosphere is upscale, yet very comfortable, and welcoming to visitors.
 Residents are friendly with one another, and they speak very highly of the staff.

 I have visited clients there for over 6 years now and my clients are very happy to be there.
 What still surprises me is the fact that the entire staff blends in and treats everyone like a neighbor.

 About The Terraces of Phoenix